© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Warren Heath, 350m south west of Warren House is a scheduled monument protected by Historic England under reference 1019367.
 View the official record →

-Bowl barrow on Warren Heath is a Bronze Age burial mound situated approximately 350 metres south west of Warren House in Dorset.
+Bowl barrow on Warren Heath is a Neolithic or Bronze Age burial mound located approximately 350 metres south-west of Warren House in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019367.

 Bowl barrow on Warren Heath, 350m south west of Warren House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019367.